 Post-loss underwriting is a practice in which the insurer investigates the application for insurance after an insurance claim.
 The insurer asks questions about prior accidents and household members.
-If they found out that something was not disclosed on the application for insurance, they claim there is a “material misrepresentation” and rescind the insurance policy.
+If they found out that something was not disclosed on the insurance application, they claim there is a “material misrepresentation” and rescind the insurance policy.
 The insured’s medical bills are never paid for, and it is as if there was no insurance in the first place.

 Post-loss underwriting is an illegal practice in many states.
-However, this reprehensible practice is still legal in the state of Florida.
-What this practice allows insurers to do is to collect premiums, and make money off those premiums.
-The insurer, despite having many tools accessible to them, does not verify any of the information obtained by their agents unless and until there is a claim by the insured.
+However, this reprehensible practice is still legal in the form of Florida.
+What this practice allows insurers to do is to collect premiums and make money off those premiums.
+Despite having many tools accessible to them, the insurer does not verify any of the information obtained by their agents unless and until there is a claim by the insured.
 Once there is a claim, the insurer seeks to rescind the policy.

 This practice seeks to guarantee that the insurer does not have any risk.
-The insurer collects premiums on policies where there are no claims, and does not pay out on policies where there are claims.
+The insurer collects premiums on policies where there are no claims and does not pay out on systems where there are claims.
 This guarantees maximum profits for these predatory insurers.

-The majority of the time, the target of these scams are some of the minority communities in South Florida.
+The majority of the time, these scams target some of the minority communities in South Florida.
 These insurers have targeted our Haitian and Hispanic communities predominantly.

-Our firm has discovered the prevalence of fraud by these insurers and their agents in procuring applications for insurance and in improperly rescinding insurance policies.
-Many times, the insurer is lying about household members they “discover” live with the applicant for insurance.
+Our firm has discovered the prevalence of fraud by these insurers and their agents in procuring insurance applications and improperly rescinding insurance policies.
+Often, the insurer is lying about household members.
+They “discover” live with the applicant for insurance.
 Other times, none of the questions on the application have ever been asked of the insurance applicant.
 Much of the time, the applicant for insurance does not even speak English.

-If you have had any claims denied for material misrepresentation, please contact our office so that we can fight for your rights.
+If you have had any claims denied for material misrepresentation, please contact Attorney Lyle Masnikoff or Attorney Kevin Davies at